ksawyer03/ksawyer03.github.io/index.md

 ![Screen 3](https://github.com/ksawyer03/ksawyer03.github.io/blob/master/imgs/screen3.png?raw=true "Ratings")

 #### In our first year alone, we were one of Oprah's favorite things.
-Ever since, we've been working day and night to keep developing delicious pieces of joy!
+Ever since, we've been working day and night to keep delivering delicious pieces of joy!

 ***